daleonpz/daleonpz.github.io/_posts/2019-04-03-how-micro-run-app.md

 .size reset_handler, .-reset_handler
 ```

-Note that in the code above `reset_handler` section will be defined as `ENTRY_POINT` in the linker, so the `reset_handler` will become the startup point.
+The `reset_handler` section must be defined as `ENTRY_POINT` in the linker in order to work as startup point.

-## Vector Table
+# Vector Table
 The vector table contains the reset value of the stack pointer, and the start addresses  for all exception handlers including the **reset handler**.
-The vector table is described in detail in the reference manual of the microcontroller, and it's usually given by the vendor, but you can also write your own.
+The vector table is described in detail in each microcontroller reference manualr, and it's usually given by the vendor, but you can also write your own, you just only be aware of the addresses.

-An snapshot of the vector table for the microcontroller STM32F0 is shown:
+An snapshot of the vector table for the microcontroller STM32F0 is shown below:

 ```nasm
 .syntax unified